matthewnewell/matthewnewell.github.io/_posts/2015-07-3-How_to_Fix_Geist_Reservoir.md

 - blog
 ---

 Geist Reservoir has an aquatic vegetation problem.
-Excessive vegetation limits summer recreation options.
-Shoreline weeds are unsightly and can hurt property values.
+Invasive eursain milfoil clogs our boating channels and the shoreline weeds are out of control.
+The shallows are full of mud boat dock access can be tricky.
+Reservoir recreation options are at risk.

 We have a vegetation problem because our Reservoir is full of nutrients.
 Most of these nutrients come from the mud (called sediment) at the bottom of the Reservoir.
 Sediment comes from soil erosion.
-Soil erosion is the output of a complex calculation involving rain patterns, soil conditions, and land management practices.
+Soil erosion is the output of a complex calculation involving **rain patterns**, **soil conditions**, and **land management practices**.

 We cannot change rain patterns.
-We cannot change soil (we can improve it).
+We cannot change soil (although we can improve it).
 The only variable we control in the Reservoir equation is land management.

 In other words, we cannot fix our Reservoir until we take better care our land.
 Here’s why:

 When it rains in Central Indiana, it pours.
 And when it pours on our mostly clay soils, water pools.
-If it rains hard enough, pools of surface water overflow into storm drains, retention ponds, rivers, streams, and Reservoir.
+When it rains hard, pools of surface water overflow into storm drains, retention ponds, rivers, streams, and our Reservoir.
 Along the way, surface water picks up tiny pieces of dirt that eventually become sediment.
 This is what puts the “mud” in Mud Creek.

 Up until a few years ago, Geist Reservoir had an algae problem.
 This happened because 1) algae is very good at consuming nutrients from soil erosion and 2) nothing in the Reservoir is very good at consuming algae.
 Algae blooms limited sunlight from entering the water which in turn restricted aquatic plant growth.
 Then [zebra mussels](https://en.wikipedia.org/wiki/Zebra_mussel) happened.